Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 I added freeze to my stress response explanations to clients many years ago, but I resisted the idea of growing the list beyond three until I investigated fawn recently for a writing project and got excited about how well it explained some of what I have witnessed in client stories.

-Recognizing the Four Fs stress response can empower you to better manage stress and make healthier choices in challenging situations.
+Recognizing the Four Fs stress response can help you understand your reactions when you get triggered.
+It can also help you understand what's going on for people around you when they get stressed.
+And, it can empower you to manage stress better and make healthier choices in challenging situations.

 What's in This Post